-2. Attach the engine shut-off cord to a secure place on your clothing, or you arm or leg.
+2. Attach the engine shut-off cord to a secure place on your clothing, or your arm or leg.
 Then install the clip on the other end of the cord into the engine shut-off switch.

-3. Place the throttle grip in the "START" (start) position.
+3. Open the throttle grip as shown in the illustration.